Pomeranchuk cooling of the SU($2N$) ultra-cold fermions in optical lattices: Supplementary material

-In this supplementary material, we will investigate the thermodynamic quantities like compressibility, nearest-neighbor spin-spin correlations, etc. These thermodynamic quantities, though not directly related with the Pomeranchuk cooling, are of direct interest of current experiments in ultracold atoms systems, and provide a comprehensive understanding of the thermodynamics of SU($2N$) Hubbard model at half-filling.
+In this supplementary material, we investigate thermodynamic quantities including compressibility and nearest-neighbor spin-spin correlations.
+These quantities, though not directly related with the Pomeranchuk cooling, are of direct interests in current experiments in ultracold atom physics.
+They provide a comprehensive understanding of thermodynamical properties of the SU($2N$) Hubbard model at half-filling.